SceneMaker/VisualSceneMaker/plugins/mindbotrobot/README.md

 ## Invoking cobot commands

-The MindBot cobot can not speak, hence there is no support for text parsing.
+The MindBot cobot cannot speak, hence there is no support for text parsing.
 Scene utterances must be composed solely by actions.
 E.g.:

     <agent_name>: [<action_name> <parameter1>="<value1>" <parameter2>="<value2>"].